 Tickets must be purchased online for all tubing sessions, as the center gets sold out pretty fast.
 It’s better to book well in advance to avoid last-minute disappointments.

-11. Clark Fork River
+11. Explore the Beauty of Clark Fork River in North Idaho

 The Clark Fork River is in the U.S states of Montana and Idaho and is approximately 310 miles long.
 The Clark Fork and the tributaries are widely known for fly fishing and other famous water recreational activities such as floating, SUPing, rafting, kayaking, and river surfing.